nextzen/nextzen.js/README.md

 ### Map

 `L.Mapzen.map` extends [Leaflet `L.Map`](http://leafletjs.com/reference.html#map-class) with additional options.
 You can pass Mapzen House styles as `scene` inside of options, or you can have your own scene file path for Tangram.
-Whene there is no scene file declared, You would need to set your own tile to display the map.
+When there is no scene file declared, `L.Mapzen.Housestyle.BubbleWrap` becomes the scene.

+Please mind that the center and the zoom level of the map need to be set to see the map.

 ```javascript
 var map = L.Mapzen.map('map', {